Inspiring tales of justice

 Our thriving events programme explores the museum’s rich history and its unique collections in entertaining, intriguing and thought-provoking ways.

-Project Lab - Re-Present
+Project Lab - Words We Live By

 Thursday 28 November - Saturday 21 December 2024, 6.30pm

-The Spirit of Solstice: A Festive Murder Mystery
+The Spirit of Solstice: A Festive Murder Mystery - SOLD OUT

-Select dates April - August 2024
+Select dates in November 2024

 Guilty?! - A National Justice Museum Escape Room